plausible/docs/docs/events-api.md

 ## Endpoints
 ### POST /api/event

 Records a pageview or custom event.
-When using this endpoint, make sure you're sending the correct headers:
+When using this endpoint, it's crucial to send the HTTP headers correctly, since these are used for [unique user counting](https://plausible.io/data-policy#how-we-count-unique-users-without-cookies).

-**User-Agent** is used to determine the user's device<br />
-**X-Forwarded-For** is used to determine the client's IP address<br />
-**Content-Type** must be either *application/json* or *text/plain*

-In combination, these two values are used for unique user counting.
-If you have problems with uniqueness counting, please make sure you are sending
-**User-Agent** and **X-Forwarded-For** correctly.

 ```bash title="Try it yourself"
 curl -i -X POST https://plausible.io/api/event \